Mission 26 · Stage 3

 • A. Both totalPresses and lapNumber go back to 0

-• B. Only lapNumber resets
+• B. Only lapNumber goes back to 0

 • C. The Arduino restarts